 By Parviz Malakouti-Fitzgerald, Esq.

-This is a common strategy for freedom of movement.
 Perhaps the most common, obvious mobility springboard is to obtain citizenship in one country to gain the country’s visa-free access to other countries.
-This is one of the bedrock applicant incentives in Caribbean citizenship by investment programs.
+This is one of the bedrock incentives for applicants in Caribbean citizenship by investment programs.

-Let’s take a look at some other potentially useful springboards.
+Let’s take a look at some potentially useful springboards.

 Visa-Free Access Springboard